J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/URLScan.io.md

 ## 🧠 Reflection

 Performing this task helped reinforce how crucial automated tools are in **threat intelligence workflows**.
-Using both the provided screenshot and my own scan allowed me to understand how URLScan.io captures **network relationships, site behavior, and resource calls** that might indicate compromise.
+Using both the provided screenshot and my own scan

-It’s a simple yet powerful platform for SOC analysts, threat hunters, and CTI professionals alike — bridging the gap between **OSINT reconnaissance** and **forensic investigation**.

----

-### 🧰 Tools / Platforms Used While Learning:
-- **TryHackMe – URLScan.io Room**
-- **Urlscan.io Web Interface**
-- **TryHackMe VM Environment**
-- **Markdown & Screenshot Documentation**